 Dom Pérignon is a brand of vintage Champagne made by the house of Moët & Chandon.
 It is named after a 17th century Benedictine monk who revolutionised the production of sparkling wine.
 He developed a method for preventing problems during refermentation that commonly broke the bottles.
 He also laid out guidelines for winemaking, such as using discarding overly large grapes, early-morning harvesting and using multiple presses to minimise maceration.

 Over the subsequent decades and centuries, there have been several reports that Dom Pérignon invented what we now define as Champagne.
 However, while he contributed strongly to winemaking techniques, he is not considered to have created France’s premier sparkling wine.

 Dom Pérignon is only available as a vintage and is made using a blend of two grape varieties: Pinot Noir and Chardonnay, harvested from some of the best vineyards in Champagne.
-Chef de Cave Richard Geoffroy, is in charge of deciding e a Dom Pérignon vintage.
+It’s made using roughly 50% Pinot Noir and 50% Chardonnay, although each the proportions are slightly different for each vintage (sometimes shifting up to 10% either way).
+In 1959 Dom Pérignon began to produce Rosé Champagne as part of its collection, since then 24 vintages have been released.
+Chef de Cave Richard Geoffroy, is in charge of deciding on the Dom Pérignon vintage.